NoahApthorpe/ConvnetCellDetection/README.md

 The amount of training data you need depends on your particular application and accuracy requirements.
 In general, more training data results in more accurate cell detection, but increasing the amount of training data has diminishing returns.
 The best solution is to use existing hand-labeled images from previous analyses.
 Otherwise, decide on a tradeoff between hand-labeling time and convolutonal network accuracy, remembering that it's always possible to add additional training data if necessary.

 Training data should have the following format:
-- Image sequences should be multipage TIFF files
+- Image sequences should be multipage TIFF files with `.tiff` or `.tif` extensions
-- Labels should be in ImageJ/Fiji ROI format with one zipped folder containing individual `.roi` files per image sequence.
+- Labels should be in ImageJ/Fiji ROI format with one `.zip` zipped folder containing individual `.roi` files per image sequence.
+- Each image sequence  should have the same name as its corresponding zipped ROI folder, e.g. V1_09_2016.tiff and V1_09_2016.zip.
+There are no restictions on the names themselves, and the names will be preserved throughout the Convnet Cell Detection Pipeline.

-Training images and labels should be divided into 3 sets, 1) `training`, 2) `validation`, and 3) `test`, and placed in the corresponding folders in the `labeled/` directory.
+Training images and labels should be divided into 3 sets, 1) `training`, 2) `validation`, and 3) `test`, and placed in the corresponding folders in the `data/<experiment_name>/labeled/` directory.
 The `training` data is used to train the convolutional network.
 The `validation` data is used to optimize various postprocessing parameters.
 The `test` data is used to evaluate the accuracy of the trained network.
 We recommend an 60%/20%/20% training/validation/test split if you have lots of labeled data and a 80%/10%/10% split otherwise.

+The `data/example` directory contains an correctly set up example experiment you can use for comparing file types and naming conventions.

 #### Run Convnet Cell Detection pipeline